 Corrosion fatigue is the combination of dynamic loading fatigue crack propagation exacerbated by a stress corrosion cracking (SCC) component which accelerates the cracking process.
-Corrosion fatigue is common in aluminum and steels in contact with salt water, and is a common occurrence in aircraft structures.
+This type of damage is common in aluminum and steels in contact with salt water, and is a common occurrence in aircraft structures.
 Because the chlorine ions act as catalysts in the corrosion process, intermittent exposure to even trace amounts of salt can rapidly accelerate fatigue cracking.
 Corrosion fatigue can occur in combinations of material and environmental stress wherever stress corrosion cracking would also be a possibility, such as austenitic nuclear system components and welds.
-One of the most damaging aspects of corrosion fatigue is that the corrosive component eliminates the fatigue endurance limit.
+One of the most damaging aspects is that the corrosive component eliminates the fatigue endurance limit.
 The corrosive damage component depends upon time rather than stress cycles, and effectively eliminates any safe stress level for infinite life.
 The S/N curve for an alloy in corrosion fatigue diminishes continuously with increasing cycles.

-To learn how designed residual compression can combat corrosion fatigue please call 1-800-883-0851 or email us.
+To learn how designed residual compression can combat corrosion, please call 1-800-883-0851 or email us.